aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabelitem/_index.md

 ```

-Y coordinates of Ticklabel item in ratio of chart height.
+Y coordinates of Ticklabel item as a ratio of the chart height.

 **Returns:**
 double